garth-c/r_exploratory_classification_modeling/README.md

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/c0d3f88e-6d27-4a32-b8cc-de059e746898)

-The top 5 predictor variables VIF plot is below.
+The top 5 predictor variables VIF (variable importance factor) plot is below.
 This plot shows the specific factor levels for each predictor variable that has the mode influence on the response variable.

 ```
 #display the most important variables